Skip to main content

 What is the Failure Rate of Implant Procedures?

-The treatment process can have a failure rate of between 1 and 5 percent.3 Failure typically happens when the implant body (typically looks like a small screw) works its way out of the bone or completely detaches from the gum.
+The treatment process can have a failure rate of between 1 and 5 percent.
+Failure typically happens when the implant body, which looks like a small screw, works its way out of the bone or completely detaches from the gum.

 It occurs because there’s insufficient bone to support the implant during the initial procedure or as a result of bone loss after the implant has been successfully placed.
 Implants may also fail due to infection.